 Problems Faced by Working Mums

-However there are instances of working mothers who are not protected at the workplace, facing sudden termination or discrimination upon becoming mothers.
+However, there are instances of working mothers who are not protected in the workplace, facing sudden termination or discrimination upon becoming mothers.

 For Elise, the arrival of her newborn son in October 2009 was an extremely joyous occasion.
 However, her joy was short-lived as her employment agency refused to compensate her for her eight weeks of maternity leave, leaving her to face increased financial and emotional stress.